ABRFC Drought Briefing(03/06/2014)

 Figure 4 shows the latest Drought Severity Index map based on the Long Term Palmer Index from the Climate Prediction Center (CPC).
-Much of the ABRFC is shown as near normal.
+Since much of the recent dryness doesn't show up in this long-term drought product, much of the basin appears to be near normal.
+However, the longterm dryness across Northwest Texas and Southwest Oklahoma shows up very well.
+If our dry period continues, expect the dryness to expand in the image in the coming weeks.
 The CPC also generates the U.S. Seasonal Drought Outlook (Figure 5).
-Unfortunately, drought conditions are forecast to persist or worsen across the western and southern areas of the basin through the end of the year.
+Unfortunately, drought conditions are forecast to persist or worsen across much of the drought areas of the basin into Spring.
 The CPC's 3-month Precipitation Outlook is shown in Figure 6.
-The outlook calls for equal chances of near, above, or below normal precipitation across the ABRFC for the next 3 months.
-On the Arkansas River, all reservoirs in eastern Oklahoma are near their normal pool elevations due to the recent rainfall (Figure 7).
-A few reservoirs in the Red River Basin (Figure 8) still have below normal pool elevations, although there is improvement region-wide during the past several weeks.
+The outlook calls for equal chances of near, above, or below normal precipitation across much the ABRFC for the next 3 months.
+On the Arkansas River, all reservoirs in eastern Oklahoma are near their normal pool elevations, although Eufaula is down to 93% of normal (Figure 7).
+A few reservoirs in the Red River Basin (Figure 8) still have below normal pool elevations, with the largest lake in the system (Denison) significantly below normal.
+This is expected, since much of the inflow area for this lake has been in the grips of a multi-year drought.
 Real-time river gage data from the USGS can be linked from Figure 9.

 ABRFC is now producing experimental soil moisture graphics using parameters from our hydrologic distributed model.
 Click here.